Home birth is an opportunity to find ourselves. And more than this, home birth is safer than hospital birth during a pandemic.

 Fast forward to the 20th century, and birth has been removed to an industrial setting, where up to ten woman may be birthing in one room separated by curtains only and attended by a few medically trained midwives.
 Ideally the disciplines of medicine and midwifery need each other to provide optimal care for woman during pregnancy and birth.
 A woman giving birth at home may need to transfer to a medical setting for her health and safety and this needs collaboration and communication.

 Research and evidence on home birth versus hospital birth is clear – home birth, attended by a trained professional is as safe as hospital birth for low risk women.
-Additionally there are added benefits of giving birth at home, namely:
+You will need to find an independent midwife in your area who attends homebirth and make an appointment to see her.
+Discuss your concerns and desires.
+There are many benefits of giving birth at home, namely:

 - A lower rate in intervention such as IV infusion, induction, epidural and episiotomy and caesarian section